dragon-dune/dragon-dune/README.md

 Dragon Dune
 ===========

-A game for 4 players, inspired by Avalon-Hill's Dune Boardgame.
+A game for 4 players, inspired by Avalon-Hill's Dune board game.

-Formally Dragons, Usurpers, and Empires \[DU&E\],
+Formally Dragons, Usurpers, and Empires (DU&E),

 but the Internet hates ampersands in your project name.

-Dune is a great game, but it has it’s drawbacks:
+So, let’s justify this things existence.
+Dune is a great game, but it has it’s drawbacks.
+The rules are kind of ambiguous.
+It can take a while to play.
+It can be a little cutthroat for beginners.
+Actually, it can be cutthroat for everyone.
+Rex attempted to iron out some of these idiosyncrasies, but they got rid of things like binding agreements, which seem fundamentally important to the game dune.

--   It’s hard to get six people for a proper game.
+This is an attempt to make a resource light game in the style of Dune, that is friendlier to beginners, easier logistically (4 players instead of 6), with greater rule clarity, and with a strong sense of theme (taking place in a fantasy setting).

 About This Game
 ---------------